-PART 4-GENERAL MEETINGS OF THE ASSOCIATION
+PART 4 - GENERAL MEETINGS OF THE ASSOCIATION

-30 Annual general meetings

-- (1) The Committee must convene an annual general meeting of the Association to be held within 5 months after the end of each financial year. - (2) Despite subrule (1), the Association may hold its first annual general meeting at any time within 18 months after its incorporation. - (3) The Committee may determine the date, time and place of the annual general meeting. - (4) The ordinary business of the annual general meeting is as follows- - (a) to confirm the minutes of the previous annual general meeting and of any special general meeting held since then;

-- (b) to receive and consider- - (i) the annual report of the Committee on the activities of the Association during the preceding financial year; and - (ii) the financial statements of the Association for the preceding financial year submitted by the Committee in accordance with Part 7 of the Act; - (c) to elect the members of the Committee; - (d) to confirm or vary the amounts (if any) of the annual subscription and joining fee. - (5) The annual general meeting may also conduct any other business of which notice has been given in accordance with these Rules.

-31 Special general meetings
+- 30 Annual general meetings - (1) The Committee must convene an annual general meeting of the Association to be held within 5 months after the end of each financial year. - (2) Despite sub rule (1), the Association may hold its first annual general meeting at any time within 18 months after its incorporation. - (3) The Committee may determine the date, time, and place of the annual general meeting. - (4) The ordinary business of the annual general meeting is as follows - a) To confirm the minutes of the previous annual general meeting and of any special general meeting held since then; - b) To receive and consider - i) The annual report of the Committee on the activities of the Association during the preceding financial year; and - ii) The financial statements of the Association for the preceding financial year submitted by the Committee in accordance with Part 7 of the Act; - c) To elect the members of the Committee; - d) To confirm or vary the amounts (if any) of the annual subscription and joining fee; - e) To determine the due date of annual subscription fees - (5) The annual general meeting may also conduct any other business of which notice has been given in accordance with these Rules. - 31 Special general meetings - (1) Any general meeting of the Association, other than an annual general meeting or a disciplinary appeal meeting, is a special general meeting.

-- (1) Any general meeting of the Association, other than an annual general meeting or a disciplinary appeal meeting, is a special general meeting. - (2) The Committee may convene a special general meeting whenever it thinks fit. - (3) No business other than that set out in the notice under rule 33 may be conducted at the meeting.
+- (2) The Committee may convene a special general meeting whenever it thinks fit. - (3) No business other than that set out in the notice under rule 33 may be conducted at the meeting.
+Note